Graduate School Grants

 Tricia Gustave

-4. Selam Alebel Says:
+4. Selam Alebel wrote:

 My name is Selam Alebel, 32 year women.
 I have my BA in Accounting with great distinction (3.75) and also Bsc Management information system.
 I wants study Master program in Accounting (MBA).
 I am seeking scholarships to fund my postgraduate program

-5. Maria Sandu Says:
+5. Maria Sandu wrote:

 To whom it may concern,